psobusiak/applover-pgf/frameworks/evangelism.md

           - "Publishes material about Applover’s organizational or technical innovations e.g. writes about Applover in their LinkedIn profile, blog, FB profile etc."

 ---

+### What is it about?
+Evangelism skills refer to spreading love about Applover all around the world 💚.